 Farmers whose cattle herds are suffering a TB breakdown often say: 'But my reactor animal had no visible lesions of TB at slaughter, so surely that means it wasn’t infected?'.

 The TB Hub has provided information for farmers which dispels a common belief that cattle with no visible lesions (NVL) are not infected with bovine TB.
-They have also included a study that was completed at APHA Weybridge; which demonstrated the relatively poor sensitivity of commercial post-mortem inspection for confirming M. bovis infection in cattle and the high sensitivity of the gamma test.
+It includes a study that was completed at APHA Weybridge which demonstrated the relatively poor sensitivity of commercial post-mortem inspection for confirming M. bovis infection in cattle and the high sensitivity of the gamma test.

 Find out more on the TB Hub site here.